ducalex/retro-go/README.md

 # Building Retro-Go

 ## Prerequisites
 You will need a working installation of [esp-idf](https://docs.espressif.com/projects/esp-idf/en/release-v4.3/esp32/get-started/index.html#get-started-get-prerequisites).
-Versions 4.0 to 4.4 are supported, 3.3 and 5.0 are not.
+Only versions 4.1 to 4.4 are supported.
+Support for 5.0 is coming soon.

 _Note: As of retro-go 1.35, I use 4.3.3.
 Version 4.1.x was used for 1.20 to 1.34 versions._